gridgrid/grid-react-adapter/README.md

 # Grid React Adapter

-A react wrapper for the grid library: [a link](https://github.com/gridgrid/grid)
+A react wrapper for the [grid](https://github.com/gridgrid/grid) library

 For full documentation of features refer to the readme there as well as the typescript types which provide some self documentation.